opnsense/docs/source/manual/how-tos/caddy.rst

 * Open the OPNsense WebUI in a Browser (e.g. Chrome or Firefox).
 Inspect the certificate.
 Copy the SAN for later use, for example ``OPNsense.localdomain``.
 * Save the certificate as .pem file.
 Open it up with a text editor, and copy the contents into a new entry in `System - Trust - Authorities`.
 Name the certificate ``opnsense-selfsigned``.
 * Add a new Domain in Caddy, for example ``opn.example.com``.
 Make sure the name is externally resolvable to the WAN IP of the OPNsense.
-* Add a new Handler with the following options (enable advanced mode):
+* Add a new Handler with the following options:

 =================================== ====================
 Options                             Values